dzp2095/zhipengdeng.com/README.md

 ├── assets                                    #  some files
 ├── html_source_file                          #  compiled HTML files
-├── .gitignore                                #  this file specifies intentionally untracked files that Git should ignore ├── CNAME                                     #  the custom domain, will be used by GitHub page sevice ├── Gemfile                                   #  a RubyGems related file ├── LICENSE                                   #  the license file ├── README.md                                 #  the readme file (English)
+├── .gitignore                                #  this file specifies intentionally untracked files that Git should ignore ├── CNAME                                     #  the custom domain, will be used by GitHub page service ├── Gemfile                                   #  a RubyGems related file ├── LICENSE                                   #  the license file ├── README.md                                 #  the readme file (English)